Simply typed lambda calculus: Bidirectional Type Checking

 Because of these last two rules coercing between synthesis and checking, it is easy to see that any well-typed but unannotated term can be checked in the bidirectional system, so long as we insert "enough" type annotations.
 And in fact, annotations are needed only at β-redexes.

 General observations

 Given the standard semantics, the simply typed lambda calculus is strongly normalizing: every sequence of reductions eventually terminates.
-This is because recursion is not allowed by the typing rules: it is impossible to find types for fixed-point combinators and the looping term $\Omega = (\lambda x.~x~x) (\lambda x.~x~x)$.
+This is because recursion is not allowed by the typing rules: it is impossible to find types for fixed-point combinators and the looping term $\Omega = (\lambda x.xx) (\lambda x.xx)$.
 Recursion can be added to the language by either having a special operator $\mathtt{fix}_\alpha$ of type $(\alpha \to \alpha) \to \alpha$ or adding general recursive types, though both eliminate strong normalization.

 Unlike the untyped lambda calculus, the simply typed lambda calculus is not Turing complete.
 All programs in the simply typed lambda calculus halt.
 For the untyped lambda calculus, there are programs that do not halt, and moreover there is no general decision procedure that can determine whether a program halts.